LynetteLiu2333/Online-Furniture-Store/README.md

 ## Overview

-This project develops a user-friendly website aimed at establishing a basic online furniture store.
-It incorporates essential features such as a straightforward user interface for browsing and buying furniture items, ensuring a simple and direct shopping experience.
+This project involves the development of a user-friendly website designed to serve as a basic online furniture store.
+It features an simplistic interface for browsing and purchasing furniture items, ensuring a straightforward shopping experience.
+Additionally, it includes Stripe payment integration to facilitate secure transactions.

 ### Screenshot